Pregnancy and Medication

 In addition, women who are pregnant may benefit from therapy to replace or supplement medication.
 Therapy and other behavioral treatments can be effective in treating anxiety disorders and depression – before, during, and after pregnancy.

-As always, talk to your doctor before beginning or changing your treatment plan.
+Remember to talk to your doctor before beginning or changing your treatment plan.
 An individualized approach to treating anxiety disorders and depression during pregnancy is usually best.